smartrent/elixir-styler/docs/control_flow_macros.md

 ### Remove redundant final clause

-If the pattern of the final clause of the head is also the `with` statements `do` body, styler nixes the final match and makes the right hand side of the clause into the do body.
+If the pattern of the final clause of the head is also the `with` statements `do` body, quokka nixes the final match and makes the right hand side of the clause into the do body.

 ```elixir
 # Given